Duke Energy teams prepare to respond to effects of Hurricane Ian

 Duke Energy has 5,200 local responders organized into travel teams – including line technicians, vegetation specialists and damage assessors – who are highly familiar with existing company systems and infrastructure in the Carolinas.
 They will be staged across all Duke Energy service areas throughout the Carolinas, ready to respond as soon as it is safe to do so.

-Duke Energy prepares for storms throughout the year and is able to to draw on other resources from peer utilities and across the region.
+Duke Energy prepares for storms throughout the year and is able to draw on other resources from peer utilities and across the region.

 Duke Energy has been lowering lake levels by moving water through its river systems, creating more storage for rainfall and runoff.